romhut/criterion/README.md

-Criterion (/krīˈti(ə)rēən/)
+Criterion
 ===
 "A principle or standard by which something may be judged or decided"

 ----

-Criterion is a simple Continuous Integration tool build in PHP using MongoDB.

-You can add GIT repos from any provider, and run any commands you wish against it.
+Criterion is a Continuous Integration app built in PHP using MongoDB.
+Criterion is very easy to setup, and you can add GIT repos from any provider, and run any commands you wish against it.

 ### Dependencies